ibnuda/fpmortals/manuscript/complete.md

   composeTest(JsObject(IList("b" -> JsInteger(1))))
 ~~~~~~~~

-Now we are reasonably confident that our derived `MonadError` is lawful.

 Sekarang, kita cukup yakin bathwa `MonadError` yang telah kita derivasi memenuhi
 hukum hukum yang berlaku.

-However, just because we have a test that passes for a small set of data does
-not prove that the laws are satisfied.
-We must also reason through the
-implementation to convince ourselves that it **should** satisfy the laws, and try
-to propose corner cases where it could fail.

 Namun, bukan berarti bila kita lulus tes untuk set data kecil, hukum tidak terpenuhi.
 Kita harus menalar implementasi sampai tuntas agar kita yakin bahwa implementasi
 ini **seharusnya** sudah memenuhi hukum yang berlaku, dan mencoba permasalahan
 di luar batas normal yang bisa saja gagal.

-One way of generating a wide variety of test data is to use the [scalacheck](https://github.com/rickynils/scalacheck)
-library, which provides an `Arbitrary` typeclass that integrates with most
-testing frameworks to repeat a test with randomly generated data.

 Salah satu cara untuk menghasilkan data tes yang bervariasi adalah dengan menggunakan
 pustaka [scalacheck](https://gihtub.com/rickynils/scalacheck) yang menyediakan
 kelas tipe `Arbitrary` yang dapat terintegrasi ke kebanyakan kerangka testing
 untuk mengulang sebuah test dengan data yang dihasilkan secara acak.

-The `jsonformat` library provides an `Arbitrary[JsValue]` (everybody should
-provide an `Arbitrary` for their ADTs!) allowing us to make use of Scalatest's
-`forAll` feature:

 Pustaka `jsonformat` menyediakan sebuah `Arbitrary[JsValue]` (dan semua orang
 harus menyediakan `Arbitrary` pada DTA mereka!) memperkenankan kita untuk menggunakan